lganel/SVScore/README.md

 # Usage
 ```
-usage: ./svscore.pl [-ds] [-c caddfile] [-g genefile] [-e exonfile] [-n exonannotationcolumn] vcf
+usage: ./svscore.pl [-ds] [-g genefile] [-e exonfile] [-n exonannotationcolumn] [-C binarycaddfile] -c caddfile vcf
     -d	      Debug (verbose) mode, keeps intermediate and supporting files
     -s	      Create/download supporting files and quit
-    -c        Used to point to whole_genome_SNVs.tsv.gz
+    -c	      Points to whole_genome_SNVs.tsv.gz
+    -C	      Points to cadd_v1.2.idx (defaults to current directory if not provided; *.bin file must be in same directory as index)
-    -g        Used to point to gene BED file
+    -g	      Used to point to gene BED file (refGene.genes.b37.bed)
-    -e        Used to point to exon BED file
+    -e	      Used to point to exon BED file (refGene.exons.b37.bed)
-    -n        Column number for annotation in exon BED file to be added to VCF
+    -n	      Column number for annotation in exon BED file to be added to VCF (5)

     --help    Display this message
     --version Display version